 About the Judge

 MARIE HOWE writes with stunning simplicity and intimacy.
 She is the author of The Good Thief, The Kingdom of Ordinary Time, and What the Living Do, which is in large part a personal elegy to her brother John, who died of AIDS.
-Michael Cunningham pronounced her long-anticipated new book Magdelene “gorgeous, ferocious, lacerating, sexy, and profoundly compassionate.”
+Michael Cunningham pronounced her long-anticipated new book Magdalene “gorgeous, ferocious, lacerating, sexy, and profoundly compassionate.”
 Howe has been a fellow at the Bunting Institute at Radcliffe and a recipient of NEA and Guggenheim fellowships.
 Currently, she teaches creative writing at Sarah Lawrence College and NYU.